School choice in Pennsylvania: Opposition

 School choice has received vehement opposition since its inception and during its considerable recent growth.
 Opponents claim that school choice options take money away from public school systems, many of which are located within financially stressed and academically failing areas.
 Critics, such as PA State Auditor General Eugene DePasquale, have called for an overhaul of legislation to bring greater financial and educational oversight.

-Public School Response
+Public school response

 Faced with tight educational budgets and declining enrollments, some public school systems in the Commonwealth have made innovative curriculum changes to keep pace with school choice options.
 Keystone School District implemented a greater focus on digital technologies to be competitive.
 This district not only revised traditional courses, but also instituted on-line courses in advanced placement and dual enrollment classes, in addition to a hybrid curriculum and an aggressive outreach campaign to boost enrollment.
 The Quakertown Community School District not only implemented an online learning program, but also a performing arts program that includes theater and a dance studio that has drastically reduced its annual tuition reimbursement rates.